awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-working-with-sessions-end.md

 To use the AWS CLI to run session commands, the Session Manager plugin must also be installed on your local machine\.
 For information, see [\(Optional\) Install the Session Manager Plugin for the AWS CLI](session-manager-working-with-install-plugin.md)\.

 ```
-aws ssm terminate-session --target instance-id
+aws ssm terminate-session --session-id Session-ID
 ```

-*instance\-id* represents of the ID of an instance you currently have an active Session Manager session with\.
+*Session\-ID* represents of the ID of a session you currently have an active Session Manager session with\.

 For more information about the terminate\-session command, see [terminate\-session](https://docs.aws.amazon.com/cli/latest/reference/ssm/terminate-session.html) in the AWS Systems Manager section of the AWS CLI Command Reference\.